-Platform Notes Red Hat Enterprise Linux 6 (64-bit) Do not choose "nobody" for the RHEL user.
-RHEL does not allow a "su nobody -c foo.sh" because it is not a shell account.
+Platform Notes Red Hat Enterprise Linux 6 (64-bit) For all ElectricFlow installers: • Do not choose "nobody" for the RHEL user.
+RHEL does not allow a "su - nobody -c foo.sh" because it is not a shell account.
 Using "nobody" prevents the SQL server from starting, which means the default ElectricFlow database is inaccessible.
+For the full installer, 32-bit-agent-only installer, 64-bit-agent-only installer on unsupported platforms, or when installing the 64-bit agent without an internet connection:

-If you plan to use ElectricFlow on RHEL 6.x, 64-bit, you must install some 32-bit libraries that were omitted by Red Hat.
+Platform Notes You must install some 32-bit libraries that were omitted by Red Hat.
 These libraries are required for the ElectricFlow installation executable file to work.
 We recommend running all of these commands on your RHEL 6, 64-bit machines.
 Run the yum install libstdc++.i686 command.
 If you do not run this command, the ElectricFlow Apache server will not start and the installer silently fails for any type of ElectricFlow installation.
 Run the yum install libuuid.i686 command if you are performing an ElectricFlow installation that includes an Apache server.
-If you are installing ElectricFlow agents only, without a web server, you do not need to run this command on each agent machine. • Run the yum install nss-pam-ldapd.i686 command (to install 32-bit NSS packages) if using an LDAP account for ownership of the server/web/repository services.
+If you are installing ElectricFlow agents only, without a web server, you do not need to run this command on each agent machine.
+Run the yum install nss-pam-ldapd.i686 command (to install 32-bit NSS packages) if using an LDAP account for ownership of the server/web/repository services.
 If you do not run this command, the ElectricFlow Apache server fails to start.
+Example: Enter commands similar to the following to download packages and install them on the target machine.
+To download the packages, enter these commands: sudo su - cd /tmp yum installdownloadonlydownloaddir=/tmp libstdc ++.i686 yum installdownloadonlydownloaddir=/tmp libuuid .i686 yum installdownloadonlydownloaddir=/tmp nss-pa m-ldapd.i686 To install the packages on the target machine, enter these commands: rpm -ivh libstdc++-4.4.7-16.el6.i686.rpm rpm -ivh libuuid-2.17.2-12.18.el6.i686.rpm rpm -ivh nss-pam-ldapd-0.7.5-20.el6_6.3.i686.rpm

-Red Hat Enterprise Linux 5 (64-bit) Do not choose "nobody" for the RHEL user.
-RHEL does not allow a "su nobody -c foo.sh" because it is not a shell account.
+Platform Notes Red Hat Enterprise Linux 5 (64-bit) For all ElectricFlow installers: • Do not choose "nobody" for the RHEL user.
+RHEL does not allow a "su - nobody -c foo.sh" because it is not a shell account.
 Using "nobody" prevents the SQL server from starting, which means the default ElectricFlow database is inaccessible.
 If you plan to use ElectricFlow on RHEL5.x, the supported installation method requires the SeLinux configuration to be less restrictive.
 Either run the # setenforce 0 command as the root user to set the SeLinux operating mode to "Permissive", or the file /etc/selinux/config and change the line "SELINUX=enforcing" to "SELINUX=permissive".
 Either change requires rebooting the Linux server to have the changes take effect.